jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 the dissociation constant for A binding to MT, K\ :sub:`M`\ , the dissociation constant for A binding to MT-bound A, K\ :sub:`A`\ , and the binding ratio.
 All inputs must be positive numbers.

+This model can be used in concert with the MAPs bind MT-bound MAPs model described above to begin to understand the behavior of MAPs that use the MT as a nucleation site for MAP polymerization.
+It is impractical to model a case where the MAP can form a large polymer, but these two models together establish the trend of the binding data in such a case.

 MAPs Dimerize
 -------------